yhavinga/bor-llm/docs/model-cards/Bor-1B.md

   - This pattern likely reflects different tokenization strategies: multilingual models may use more subword tokens per Dutch word, leading to different word-level perplexity characteristics
   - Bor-1B demonstrates comparable word-level perplexities compared to Llama-3.2-1B
   - This suggests that Llama's lower token-level perplexity may be due to using more subword tokens per Dutch word, where predicting continuation tokens is typically easier than predicting initial word tokens
-  - Phi3.5-mini-instruct shows the lowest token and word-level complexity of all tested models, though this model is also ~3x larger than the other ~1B parameter models
+  - Fietje-2 (2.7B) shows the lowest token and word-level complexity of all tested models on Dutch.
+  - Phi3.5-mini-instruct (3.5B) shows the lowest token and word-level complexity on Fineweb Edu.

 ## Speed and Memory Efficiency